-Botley Choral Society is a thriving choir of around 100 members, formed in 1923, which relishes in the rich tradition of choral music in this country.
-Concerts are given three times a year – at Easter, when performances are held at All Saints Church, Botley and another local venue, and either a St. Cecilia-tide or Christmas Concert.
-In May each year, the choir also takes part in the Hampshire Choral Festival (formerly known as the Winchester and County Music Festival, formed in 1921, by singing with other constituent choirs in either Winchester Cathedral or Romsey Abbey.
-Botley Choral Society Director of Music, David Burgess, conducts the concert in Romsey Abbey every other year.
-In 2012 new sounds were heard in the Abbey when Karl Jenkins’ Stabat Mater was performed with percussion from the Middle East and ‘ethnic vocals’ fused into the framework of the 13th century Roman Catholic poem.
+Botley Choral Society is a thriving choir of around 80 members, which relishes in the rich tradition of choral music in this country.
+Concerts are given three times a year — in the spring, when performances are held at All Saints Church, Botley, and another local venue, and either a St Cecilia-tide or Christmas Concert.
+In May each year, the choir also takes part in the Hampshire Choral Festival (formerly known as the Winchester and County Music Festival) with other constituent choirs in either Winchester Cathedral or Romsey Abbey.
+Botley Choral Society Director of Music, David Burgess, is also the Director of Music for the Hampshire Choral Festival, and conducted Karl Jenkins' The Armed Man and Elgar's Spirit of England in Winchester Cathedral in 2019.

-The catchment area for Botley Choral Society is wide, embracing Winchester, Southampton, Gosport and the Meon Valley — but the membership unites in its pure enjoyment of singing, which has benefits for the soul and general well-being.
+The catchment area for Botley Choral Society is wide, embracing Winchester, Southampton, Gosport and the Meon Valley — but the membership unites in its pure enjoyment of singing, with its proven benefits for the soul and general well-being.
 Rehearsals are held on Wednesday evenings from 7.30 to 9.30pm at All Saints Church, Botley, usually from September to May, but with the occasional extra concert in the summer.

-The Society is a member of the Making Music (formerly the National Federation of Music Societies, which gives support to organisations such as ours.
+The Society is a member of Making Music, which is the trading name for the National Federation of Music Societies, which gives support to organisations such as ours.